 Immunotherapy, in which cells from the human immune system are unleashed to fight disease, has been the big story in cancer treatment over the past few years.
 When it works, it can spur long-lasting remission in patients for whom other treatments have failed.
 But most patients don’t benefit, and there is still no good way to predict who will respond.

 UH alumnus William A. Brookshire, Ph.D.
 (BSChE '57), co-founder and chairman of the board of S&B Engineers and Constructors, died on April 21, 2017.

 Joseph Tedesco, Elizabeth D. Rockwell Dean of the Cullen College of Engineering said, “Dr. Brookshire was a fine gentleman and one of our great philanthropists, always in search of new ways to help students and professors.
 We will forever feel his generosity and his loss in equal measures.”

 Each spring the University of Houston shines a spotlight on the faculty’s best and brightest, honoring them with teaching and research awards.
-This year four Cullen College of Engineering professors earned the distinction.
+Read more about the Cullen College of Engineering professors who earned the distinction below!

 The University of Houston-Materials Research Society Chapter (UH-MRS) hosted its first student symposium in the main lobby of engineering building 1.
 At the symposium students presented their work to an esteemed crowd of professional members across various engineering and science disciplines at UH.
 The 40 presenters came from different departments including chemistry, physics; and chemical, mechanical, materials and electrical engineering.